hps/docs-test/source/includes/_giftcard.md

 $card->number = "5022440000000000098";
 ?>
 ```
+You might want to check the balance of a Gift Card before you try to create a sale.

 ## Get a Gift Card Balance
-You might want to check the balance of a Gift Card before you try to create a sale.
+> Get Gift Card Balance

 ```php
 <?php